PLANT SC 7330WT - Food Production in a Future Climate

 Final exam (20%)

-A two hour exam on all material covered in the course.
+A two hour open book exam on all material covered in the course.
 The question style will be, short answer and data interpretation.

 No information currently available.